gvwilson/btt/src/grading/index.md

 Many organizations make the mistake of focusing on outputs rather than on outcomes [%b Perri2018 %].
 In software teams this often takes the form of measuring progress by the number of features added to a product rather than by whether changes to the code are actually making people's lives easier.
-Claims like "80% of people only use 20% of a product's features" are often optimistic (FIXME citation): in most cases, people learn just enough to accomplish the task at hand and only discover more intermittently and accidentally if at all.

 The equivalent mistake in a project course is to measure progress by how much code you have written rather than by how your work compares to the grading scheme.